| Title: | Univariate Time Series Forecasting |

 type |

-A list with the selected options
+A list with three components: